sveltejs/kit/packages/adapter-node/README.md

 You can specify different environment variables if necessary using the `env` option.

+## Deploying

+If you want to run the built app on another host then all is needed is the output directory and the `package.json` (for the `{"type": "module"}` setting).

 ## Middleware

 The adapter exports a middleware `(req, res, next) => {}` that's compatible with [Express](https://github.com/expressjs/expressjs.com) / [Connect](https://github.com/senchalabs/connect) / [Polka](https://github.com/lukeed/polka).
 Additionally, it also exports a reference server implementation using this middleware with a plain Node HTTP server.